 The top 10 mobile games of summer 2026 on Android and iOS

 What games to install on your phone this summer?
-Our selection of the top 10 mobile games of 2026 - from solid gacha to addictive roguelike, including fresh releases from June.
+Our selection of the 10 best mobile games of 2026 - from strong gacha to addictive roguelike, including the fresh releases of June.

 Summer 2026: the golden age of mobile gaming